 There is no need in this case to consider prevention.
 The monster is an inexplicable force, completely alien, and therefore cannot be prevented.
 In the case of the “sexual predator” we are told that it is not possible for the criminal to ever change, so we are justified in throwing him on the scrap heap and leaving it at that.

 The “sexual predator” is a convenient figure by which a politician can win votes.
 Senator Self-Righteous Avenger can run on the promise that he’ll get “tough” on the monsters and protect us, while accusing his opponent of being soft.
-Senator Jon Kyl of Arizona, for instance, one of Dick Cheney’s favorite tools, is running on this very issue.
+Senator Jon Kyl of

 To state that pedophilia, or other criminal sexual behavior, is a kind of sickness, is to risk being called “permissive,” or worse.
 If I were to point out that a sex offender is a human being who became a sex offender for certain reasons, some may assume that I show undue compassion for the offender and none for his victims.
 But one doesn’t need compassion in order to seek a solution to a problem that isn’t going away.
 If treatment can help sex offenders, then treatment should be supported, for our own sake.
 Calling someone a predator is the equivalent of hiding one’s head in the sand.